 Radiant Heat - A Brief Background

-Radiant heat is a sustainable method of heating that can be traced back to ancient times.
+Radiant heat provides a sustainable method of heating that can be traced back to ancient times.
 While the advent of radiant floor heat is most often attributed to the early Roman hypocaust heating system, radiant heat was actually being used in Asia thousands of years prior — as early as 5,000 B.C.
 But the Romans took radiant heat to the next level.
 Hypocausts were used for heating homes as well as Roman baths and other public buildings.
 Floors were built upon a series of pillars, creating a space under the floor where warm air could circulate.
 Hot air and smoke from a furnace was routed through these areas before escaping out the flues in the roof.
 The furnace had to be constantly stocked with wood, but the method was effective for heating living areas.

 Radiant heat has come a long way since the ancient Romans, but only recently, relatively speaking, has radiant heat grabbed the attention of the masses.
 Consumers are now recognizing — and appreciating — the benefits of radiant heat, and many upscale homes in cold weather climates now utilize heated floors to add energy efficient, comfortable warmth to the home.
 Radiant heated driveways are also installed to enhance safety by keeping surfaces clear and dry of snow and ice.
 The systems operate silently and are reliable, extremely efficient, fully automated, and maintenance free.